-In this article, I am going to explain to you about the Centrifugal Pump curves.
-I have covered four types of curves that use to look at various pump parameters.
+In this article, I am going to explain to you the Centrifugal Pump curves.
+I have covered four curves used to look at various pump parameters.
 And in the last topic, I will explain the pump family curve used in pump selection.

 - Head Vs. Flow Curve (H-Q Curve)